Reporting Requirements for the Mercury Inventory of the Toxic Substances Control Act

 - Read the 2017 Mercury Inventory Report.

-On March 30, 2020, EPA published the first in a series of triennial reports on the supply, use, and trade of mercury in the United States, supported by Agency’s mercury inventory reporting rule.
-Based on the information collected under the mercury inventory reporting rule, the 2020 Mercury Inventory Report identifies any manufacturing processes or products that intentionally add mercury and recommends actions to achieve further reductions in mercury use.
+On March 30, 2020, EPA published the first in a series of triennial reports on the supply, use, and trade of mercury in the United States, supported by the Agency’s mercury inventory reporting rule.
+Based on the information collected under the mercury inventory reporting rule, the 2020 Mercury Inventory Report identified any manufacturing processes or products that intentionally added mercury.

 The publication of the 2020 Mercury Inventory Report represents the completion of a suite of mandates related to elemental mercury and mercury compounds per the Frank R. Lautenberg Chemical Safety for the 21st Century Act amendments to the TSCA.